d-morrison/IntroStatActivities/_book/index.md

 need roughly nine hours per week to review past activities, read feedback on previous assignments, complete current assignments, and prepare for the next day's class.
 A typical week in the life of a STAT 216 student looks like:

 * _Prior to class meeting_:
-    - Read assigned sections of textbook, using the provided reading guides to take notes on the material.
+    - Read assigned sections of the textbook, using the provided reading guides to take notes on the material.
     - Watch assigned videos on that week's content, pausing to take notes and answer video quiz questions.
     - Read through the introduction to the week's in-class activity and complete the pre-class questions.
     - Read through the week's homework assignment and note any questions you may have on the content.